 - You are in the process of liquidating

 As a sole proprietor, you are personally responsible for every asset and liability associated with your business.
 That is why it is vital to get sound legal advice before you proceed.
 In some cases, you can continue to operate, uninterrupted, during the course of the proceeding.

 Not everyone qualifies for this type of protection, but thousands of owners across the nation successfully file every year.
 For more than 30 years as a debt relief lawyer, I have helped turn struggle into success.
 I have helped entrepreneurs figure out where they stand legally and what courses of action make the most sense.

 Filing for small business bankruptcy can be a long and involved process.
 To begin the filing process, you must file a petition with the court in your city.
 Having an attorney there to walk you through the petition process and be your voice in court is the best thing you can do to ensure that you receive all the benefits that go along with filing.

-Our attorneys specialize in the use of Chapter 7 and Chapter 13 processes.
-We fight for small businesses who are struggling to stay afloat, and we help our clients make sure their petition is accurate and complete.
+Our attorney fights for small businesses who are struggling to stay afloat, and we help our clients make sure their petition is accurate and complete.

 Let Us Handle Your Petition:

 Chapter 7 – This type of filing benefits those whose businesses are hopelessly in debt and who do not feasibly envision a future for it.
 If your business lacks substantial assets, and restructuring debts is not feasible, Chapter 7 will distribute your assets to creditors.
 The result is a release from all of the debt obligations.

 Chapter 13 – This should be considered if you intend to repay your debt and your personal and business assets are intertwined.
 Setting up a repayment plan can, for many sole proprietors, help avoid the risk of losing your home and other personal assets.